 ATB Certified Facilitator

-After finishing the basic and advanced workshops, if you would like to become an ATB certified Facilitator, you will need to start using ATB, either incorporating it in your classes/sessions or practicing it with small groups of friends.
+After finishing the basic and advanced modules, if you would like to become an ATB certified Facilitator, you will need to start using ATB, either incorporating it in your classes/sessions or practicing it with small groups of friends.
 Through practise, you will slowly integrate ATB in your being and you will also be able to recognise which parts of ATB have not been assimilated and need to be studied more deeply.
-From here you will need to attend 120 more hours of ATB workshops by repeating the Basic and Advanced training workshops .
+From here you will need to attend 120 more hours of ATB intensives by repeating the Basic and Advanced modules .

 During the period of practice you will need to keep a logbook of your sessions.
 A sample sheet can be downloaded from the website.
 You will need to get in contact with Aloka and Joan and submit some of those for feedback.